olgab/waisdamissions/docs/frontend.md

 ##Less

 Less is a dynamic stylesheet language that extends CSS with dynamic behavior such as variables, mixins, operations and functions.
 For example colors and generic paddings and margins can be set from the variables.less file.
 From then on they can be imported and used in any other less-file.
 Less compiles to css.
 This can be done server-side or client-side by adding a javascript-file.
-For Waisda?® running less server-side is recommended.
+For Waisda? running less server-side is recommended.
 Because a lot of javascript-processes already run on the client.
 So running less client-side may slow-down page rendering.
 Less-files are placed in the folder [/styles/less](https://github.com/beeldengeluid/waisda/tree/master/src/main/webapp/static/styles/less).
 These are compiled to css in folder [/styles/css](https://github.com/beeldengeluid/waisda/tree/master/src/main/webapp/static/styles/css/).
 The latter also contains a file called [styles.css](https://github.com/beeldengeluid/waisda/tree/master/src/main/webapp/static/styles/css/styles.css).
 This is the only css file that is called from all pages.
 It contains the calls to all different stylesheets.
 More information and documentation can be found at [lesscss.org](lesscss.org).

 Note: because less is compiled server-side [styles.css](https://github.com/beeldengeluid/waisda/tree/master/src/main/webapp/static/styles/css/styles.css) contains calls to .css files.
 When running less client-side this file should have the `.less` extension and contain calls to all other `.less` files.